 When we invite an organisation to join our Herbalife family, we make a commitment to provide support until the need no longer exists.
 We bring more than funding, by encouraging our entire Herbalife family to help support the needs of the children in our Casa Herbalife programmes.

 In 2009, nearly £200,000 in grants were distributed to these programmes.
 Together, we are changing the lives of children in need.

-Herbalife Independent Distributors, employees and friends support HFF and in order to keep doing this great work we are raising more funds at a local and regional level.
+Independent Herbalife Members, employees and friends support HFF and in order to keep doing this great work we are raising more funds at a local and regional level.